jpedro/jpedro.github.io/.posts/series.md

   Same The West Wing vs Veep.
 How politicians see themselves vs how they really are.
 Allegedly.

-- **Peep Show**: another underrated cringe, dry comedy series.
+- **Peep Show**: another underrated cringe, dry comedy series, that follows 2 goofy losers and their inner monologues.
 Not for everyone.
 Same creator as Succession.